vinaysutraway/ansibletower/README.md

-# ansible-tower
+# Ansible / Tower
-Documentation and playbooks for Ansible and Tower.
+## Documentation and playbooks for Ansible and Tower.

+Windows, vSphere and Linux playbooks.